electronics10/MLAO/README.md

+1. Use `./preprocess/pre.py` to obtain s11 of all antenna topologies in the whole 4096 design space and saved in folder `./s11`.
+2. Run `fitness_table_generator.py` to obtain table of fitnesses for different topologies.
+3. Run `main.py` to obtain 50 samples of GA and MLAO-GA optimization results of iteration-fitness files and saved as `./data/GA_i` or `./data/MLAGA_i`.
+(Running the file GA or MLAO alone will show one sample of fitness plot with random seed=2).

+To show the result plots (fitness vs. iteration) in `data`, run function `one_by_one()` in `results.py` to specify which sample to be plotted and run function `average()` to plot the average fitness vs. iteration plot.

+---
 You're absolutely right: there are many types of **evolutionary algorithms (EAs)**, each with its own strengths depending on the problem you're solving.
 There is **no single "best" EA**, but here's a breakdown to help you choose the **most suitable** one:

 ---